Mica14-AgCode/credit-to-show-bunge/README.md

 [![Built with v0](https://img.shields.io/badge/Built%20with-v0.dev-black?style=for-the-badge)](https://v0.dev/chat/projects/GChZshT6DMX)

 ## Overview

+Plataforma de análisis crediticio para Bunge - Credit to Show.

 This repository will stay in sync with your deployed chats on [v0.dev](https://v0.dev).
 Any changes you make to your deployed app will be automatically pushed to this repository from [v0.dev](https://v0.dev).